Can Zero Drop Shoes Cause Knee Pain? [ 7 Reasons Why You Should Wear Them]

 1. If you research on the internet, you can find out why runners might want to switch from a traditional higher heel shoe to a level zero drop shoe.
 Runners want to prevent injuries, and zero drop might help.

-• But some runner switch shoe without doing enough research or asking for advice.
-Switching your shoe type suddenly when running, including using zero drop shoes, can result in injury.
-Your feet need to transition to a new shoe type slowly.
+• But some runners switch shoes without doing enough research or asking for advice.
+Changing your shoe type suddenly when running, including using zero-drop shoes, can result in injury.
+Your feet need to transition slowly to a new shoe type.

-2. If you transition too fast from a regular running shoe to zero drop shoes there’s a high chance you will recieve an injury or knee pain.
-It all depends on how use to this type of shoe flatform your foot is.
+2. If you transition too fast from a regular running shoe to zero-drop shoes, there’s a high chance you will receive an injury or knee pain.
+It all depends on how used to this type of shoe flatform your foot is.

-• If your muscles are usually tight this may mean your bone are out alignmentand.
+• If your muscles are usually tight, this may mean your bones are out of alignment.
 Changing shoe type may place a greater burden on the joints and lead to pain and injury.

-• How long does it take to get use to zero drop shoes?
-There’s not a set time period that it take a runner to get use to zero drop shoes.
-It all depends how long your feet and legs need to adjust to these new types of shoes.
+• How long does it take to get used to zero-drop shoes?
+There’s not a set time period for a runner to get used to zero-drop shoes.
+It all depends on how long your feet and legs need to adjust to these new types of shoes.

-• When I first transitioned to my zero drop shoes (article link), I didn’t run.
+• When I first transitioned to my zero-drop shoes (article link), I didn’t run.
 I walked in them and hiked in them.
-I could tell by running a bit that my feet needed a while to transiton to these type of shoes.
+I could tell by running a bit that my feet needed a while to transition to these types of shoes.

-3. If your are runnin in zero drop shoes and you feel any pain in your muscles, joints, or tendons, take a break and reassess yourself.
+3. If you are running in zero-drop shoes and you feel any pain in your muscles, joints, or tendons, take a break and reassess yourself.
 Muscle pain and onset muscle soreness are two different things.
-If you push yourself through the pain it can take longer to recover or result in unjury.
+If you push yourself through the pain it can take longer to recover or result in injury.

-• Muscle pain is usually an idicator of a larger problem that needs to be addressed right away.
-Runners should not push throught this type of pain becasue it will likely lead to injury or futher injury.
+• Muscle pain is usually an indicator of a larger problem that needs to be addressed right away.
+Runners should not push through this type of pain because it will likely lead to injury or further injury.

 Why Runners Use Zero Drop Shoes?